 These SEO optimizations happen behind-the-scenes and have to do with improving the code on your website, so search engines can crawl and index your web pages more effectively.
 Things like site speed, structure, and URL canonicalization fall under technical SEO.

-This SEO category helps your contractor company become more visible in local search results.
+This SEO category helps your contractor company become more visible in local search results and Google local pack.
 It targets specific locations, so a business can rank in that area.
 The difference between local SEO for contractors and on-page SEO is intent.
 In practice, local SEO for general contractors is the act of enhancing your online contractor profile, so your business is found by users searching close by.

 To have a holistic marketing ecosystem, an SEO strategy for construction companies must incorporate all four types of SEO to increase the chances of ranking high on search engine results.
 The better your website’s SEO, the higher you’ll rank, and the higher you rank, the more likely you are to receive a steady stream of traffic.